alanng10/StandMachine/Docue/a.md

 The Keyboard has Case alpha color on it that shown the button Case.

+The machine has option extern USB Mouse to be tool with Keyboard at same time.
+The Mouse and Keyboard can trigg event at same time.

 System machine has none NPU.

 NPU is not elementing.